autotelic/terraform-api-gateway-lambda/examples/README.md

 Create a folder `infrastructure` in the top level of your project, which should be parallel to the `build` folder of your source code for the Lamda function.
 In this example we have set up all the services in region `us-west-2`, but this can be changed to whichever region is closest to you.

-To use this module, add two files in your folder `infrastructure`: 1. `main.tf` and `config.tf`:
+To use this module, add two files in your folder `infrastructure`:
+1. `main.tf`
+2. `config.tf

 **main.tf**

-This file sets up all your variables that the module expects to be set, the names below are all examples and should be replaced with names related to your project.
+This file sets up all your variables that the module expects.
+The names below are all examples and should be replaced with names related to your project.
-Keep the path shown at `source` as this is the reference to use your variables in conjuction with this `terraform-api-gateway-lambda` module.
+Keep the path shown at `source` as is - it references this `terraform-api-gateway-lambda` module to use with your variables.

 ```hcl